 - Will this carrier give proper, ergonomic positioning to my child and myself?
 You always want the carrier to support the child from knee to knee (back of the knee to the back of the knee) and from under bum to the back of the neck.
 This allows for the natural spread/squat position of the legs and natural curvature of the spine as the child grows and the spine lengthens.
 For the caregiver it needs to be comfortable on the shoulders, around the neck, and not pulling down or causing twinges/putting pressure on the back.
 If it is secured around the waist/hips by buckles and webbing or fabric, it needs to feel snug and secure but not so tight that it’s causing trouble with breathing, mobility, or cutting off circulation.
 Overall the child’s weight should feel evenly distributed across your/the caregiver’s body.

 - Do you have a special need/consideration for yourself of your child going into buying a carrier?
 Preemies, NICU babies, children with disabilities, caregivers with disabilities, caregivers with a bad back or abdominal troubles, children with medical equipment/harnesses, etc., are all special situations to consider before buying.
 I highly recommend getting a private consultation with a professional as well as discussing wearing with your pediatrician/doctor before wearing.
-If you are unsure what to say to your medical professional or they want to speak with your consultant in person first, bring along your consultant to explain/listen in on the hows/whys/tweaks that may come with what you will need to make babywearing possible for you.
-A consultant can help you consider every type of carrier that could work in your situation.
+If you are unsure what to say to your medical professional or they want to speak with your consultant in person first, consider asking your consultant to be available for a phone conference or try bringing them to meet with your physician as they explain the hows/whys/tweaks that may come with what you will need to make babywearing possible for you.
+A consultant can then discuss with you every type of carrier that could work in your situation.

 Carrier Types– there are MANY options in the baby carrier/babywearing world, as far as the variety of carriers goes.
 All have varying levels of simplicity and difficulty, and your choice should solely be based on what you feel the most comfortable using.
 I will name only a few, to stay that overwhelming feeling, and I will list them by ‘Size/Weight of Baby’ as they are most popularly known for.
 Note: almost all carriers can be used for multiple stages of babywearing, this is simply a quick reference guide; be sure to look at and follow the manufacturers instructions for your type of carrier.